PhrotonX/hitchhikers/docs/get_started.md

 To visit the website with Github Codespaces, Press Ctrl+\` > Ports > Hover port 8000 > Ctrl+Click or Click "Open in Browser" button.

 ## If you do not want to use Git
 Please contact the main developer in order to contribute.
+Contributions is possible through communication tools, file sharing tools, and manual integration of code updates.

 ## After configurations
 If a database connection error has occured, please re-run the following commands: